Innofactor/XrmToolBox.Plugins/README.md

-# Solution verifier for XrmToolbox
+# Solution Verifier for XrmToolbox

 This tool is a plugin to the [XrmToolbox](http://xrmtoolbox.codeplex.com/) by [Tanguy Touzard](https://www.codeplex.com/site/users/view/tanguy92).

 ### Background

+If you have several environments for development, testing, acceptance and your product is split to number of solutions, or dependednt on several third-party solutions, it's hard to keep track on all solution changes.

+This might be crusial when hotfix should be released to all customers' environments.

 ### Project Description

 A tool to compare multiple solution versions over multiple environments.

 By default, currently connected organization is treated as the source of reference solution infromation.

 Tool builds colorful matrix that helps to visually identify which solutions are outdated.